-His new book about visiting every seaside pier in England and Wales — Pier Review — which has been described as “On the Road meets On the Buses” — will be out in early 2016.
+His new book about visiting every seaside pier in England and Wales — Pier Review — which has been described as “On the Road meets On the Buses” — is out now.

 He’s been working with the social web and online communities for way over 10 years, focussed on audience engagement and large-scale UGC projects and advising local and central government, media and arts organisations and other companies on the social web.
 He’s also worked for the BBC in tech and community engagement, as a commissioning editor and author on multimedia design books, and as a journalist.
 All of his projects work in the space where emotion and place collide—online and off.

 “Jon is one of the most creative and knowledgeable people I know when it comes to social media…a rare and valuable asset, and one that I cannot recommend highly enough.”
 Paul Bradshaw

 “In a crowded field often peopled by recent converts whose actual knowledge is limited, Jon has a longevity and depth of experience which is priceless.
 He is also a hugely respected figure right across the sector…which adds immense value as a client.”
 Siôn Simon MEP